atomic-avocado/nucleolus/README.md

 #Nucleolus
-Nucleolus is a simple Android library forked from Nucleus, which utilizes the Model View Presenter (See the session after Quick Start) pattern to properly decouple and integrate your tasks with visual parts of an application.
+Nucleolus is a simple Android library forked from Nucleus, which utilizes the Model View Presenter (See the session after Quick Start) pattern to properly decouple and integrate your tasks with the visual parts of an application.
 Nucleolus is a simplification of Nucleus and provides some improvements in the life cycle of Activities and Fragments.
-Besides that, the Nucleolus presenter allow you get the context of your current attached view and check if the view from presenter was detached.
+Besides that, the Nucleolus presenter allows you to get the context of your current attached view and check if the presenter's view was detached.

 ### Include this library: